okta/okta.github.io/_source/_authentication-guide/tokens/refreshing-tokens.md

 ## Setting Up Your Application

 Refresh tokens are available for a subset of Okta OAuth 2.0 Client Applications, specifically web or native applications.
-For more about creating an OAuth 2.0 application see [Implementing Authentication](/authentication-guide/implementing-authentication/).
+For more about creating an OpenID Connect application see [Implementing Authentication](/authentication-guide/implementing-authentication/).

 Once you have an application, you need to make sure that the "Allowed grant types" include "Refresh Token".